• Skip to primary navigation

 • Stir-fries - This oil is perfect for making char siu dishes!
 No need to rely on those char siu packages loaded with artificial coloring.

-• Vegan butter - If you are familiar with my Vegan Butter recipe, you know it requires carrot juice to add a light yellow color.
-You can replace it with ½ teaspoon of annatto oil.
+• Vegan butter – If you are familiar with my Vegan Butter recipe, you know it requires carrot juice to add a light yellow color.
+You can replace it with 1/2 tsp of this homemade oil.

 • Marinades - Use in your tofu, tempeh, or seitan marinades!